Mae-4815162342/Biological_networks_project/README.txt

 > Report.pdf: a report of the project with bibliography

 > ./data: project datas (the original matrix was too large and can be found here https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131907)
->> ./Epithelial_cells: splited data for Normal and Tumoral lung at each stage, preprocessed csv Seurat object for each stage
+>> ./Epithelial_cells:  preprocessed csv for each stage as splited data for Normal and Tumoral lung at each stage could not be provided (too large)
 >> cell_data_simplified.csv: metadata from original dataset

 > ./source_code: code in R and Python